yavats/hl1-scripts/README.md

 ```
 </details>

 ## **B. Anomalous Materials**

 ### 7. Testchamber Scripts
 \*troubleshooting, some common info\*\
 **📝You need to execute the config with the script (`bind key "exec tc.cfg`, for example) or press the `testchamber_reset` bind (`-` by default) before doing _any_ attempt📝**

 #### 🟢 Testchamber B
 *Made by [Parklez](https://github.com/parklez), modified by javac_*
 - Semi-automated (manual window landing)
 - The most consistent version
 - ~1s slower than [Testchamber D](#-testchamber-d)
-- Only do this one if you can't get anything else to work
+- Only use this one if you can't get anything else to work
 <details>
   <summary>📜Click here to view the script📜</summary>